Robert H. Feldman

 - Professor, Department of Behavioral and Community Health, University of Maryland, College Park, 1990-present

-- Director, Post-Doctoral Program, Tobacco Center on Regulatory Science at the University of Maryland, College Park, 2013 – present
+- Director, Post-Doctoral Program, Tobacco Center on Regulatory Science at the University of Maryland, College Park, 2013 – 2018.

 - Affiliate Professor, Maryland Institute for Applied Environmental Health, University of Maryland, College Park, MD, 2010-present